-The Society's approach to risk management aligns to a 'three lines of defence' model, which is standard practice within the financial services sector.
-This ensures a clear delineation of responsibilities between control over day-to-day operations, risk oversight and independent assurance of activities.
-The key accountabilities under the three lines of defence model are set out over the page:
+Our approach to risk management appropriately aligns to a three lines of defence model, which is standard practice within the financial services sector.
+This ensures a clear delineation of responsibilities between control over day to day operations, risk oversight and independent assurance activities.
+The key accountabilities under the three lines of defence model are detailed below:

-1 st Line 2 nd Line 3 rd Line (Business Lines) (Risk Function) (Internal Audit) Executes strategy.
-Identifying and managing own risks.
+1 st Line 2 nd Line 3 rd Line (Business Lines) (Risk Function) (Internal Audit) Executing strategy.
+Identifying and managing risks.
 Adhering to appetite, policies and standards.
 Implementing and maintaining regulatory compliance.
 Identifying emerging risks.
-Oversight of day-to-day activities of the 1st line.
+Oversight of day to day activities of the first line.
 Maintenance of the ERMF.
 Coordination and oversight of the setting of risk appetite.
-Guardians of policies.
+Policy co-ordination/refresh.
 Identifying emerging risks.
 Enterprise risk reporting.
-Conduct independent risk based assurance.
-Independent assurance of the adequacy and effectiveness of 1st and 2nd line risk management, on a risk based approach.
+Independent risk based assurance plans.
+Independent risk based assurance of the adequacy and effectiveness of first and second line risk management.

 The Risk function is independent from the operational business divisions.
-It ensures the Society follows a consistent approach to risk management and is led by the CRO, who reports directly to the Chief Executive Officer and is also accountable to the Chairman of the BRC.
+It ensures we follow a consistent approach to risk management and is led by the Chief Risk Officer, who reports directly to the Chief Executive Officer (and is also accountable to the Chair of the BRC).
 The Risk function comprises specialist teams, aligned to key risk disciplines, which provide oversight and independent challenge of first line activities.